alabou/NMOS-MatroxOnly/NMOS With USB.md

 A USB Receiver resource MUST indicate `urn:x-matrox:transport:usb` for the `transport` attribute.

-A USB Receiver MUST indicate `urn:x-nmos:format:data` for the `format` attribute, MUST list `application/usb` in the media_types array within the caps object and SHOULD provide Receiver's Capabilities for the data Stream.
+A USB Receiver MUST indicate `urn:x-nmos:format:data` for the `format` attribute, MUST list `application/usb` in the media_types array within the caps object, and SHOULD provide Receiver's Capabilities for the data Stream.

-The Receiver MUST express its limitations or preferences regarding the USB streams that it supports indicating constraints in accordance with the [Receiver Capabilities][] or [BCP-004-01][] specifications.
+The Receiver MUST express its limitations or preferences regarding the USB streams that it supports by indicating constraints in accordance with the [Receiver Capabilities][] or [BCP-004-01][] specifications.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams.
 It is not always practical for the constraints to indicate every type of stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

 A USB Receiver SHOULD provide a [`urn:x-matrox:cap:transport:usb_class`](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#usb_class) capability to indicate the USB classes (integers in the range 0 to 255) supported by the USB Receiver.
-See [USB][https://www.usb.org] for class codes definitions.
+See [USB](https://www.usb.org) for class codes definitions.

 A USB Receiver is a TCP/IP client.
-A USB Sender accept connections from connecting USB Receivers.
-The underlying protocol used by the `urn:x-matrox:transport:usb` transport is TCP, optionally using the MPTCP (multi-paths TCP) protocol for redundancy.
+A USB Sender accepts connections from connecting USB Receivers.
+The underlying protocol used by the `urn:x-matrox:transport:usb` transport is TCP, optionally using the MPTCP (MultiPath TCP) protocol for redundancy.

 An example Receiver resource is provided in the [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

 ### Grouping of Receivers
-In some scenarios a group of USB Receivers control the USB sub-system of a Device.
+In some scenarios a group of USB Receivers controls the USB sub-system of a Device.

 The grouping scheme described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md) MUST be used.
-All those USB Receivers MUST be in the same `<group-name> <group-index>` group and each MUST use a different `<role-index>` in the `DATA` role.
+All these USB Receivers MUST be in the same `<group-name> <group-index>` group, and each MUST use a different `<role-index>` in the `DATA` role.

-With this grouping convention a Controller can identify the number of USB Senders that can simultaneously control the USB sub-system of a Device.
+With this grouping convention, a Controller can identify the number of USB Senders that can simultaneously control the USB sub-system of a Device.

 ## USB IS-05 Senders and Receivers

-Connection Management using IS-05 proceeds in exactly the same manner as for any other transports, using the USB specific transport parameters defined in [USB Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_usb.json) and [USB Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_usb.json).
-The `source_ip` and `source_port` transport parameters MUST be present in the IS-05 active, staged and constraints endpoints of a USB Sender.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other transport, using USB-specific transport parameters defined in [USB Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_usb.json) and [USB Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_usb.json).
+The `source_ip` and `source_port` transport parameters MUST be present in the IS-05 active, staged, and constraints endpoints of a USB Sender.
 The `source_ip`, `source_port` and `interface_ip` transport parameters MUST be present in the IS-05 active, staged and constraints endpoints of a USB Receiver.

 Redundancy MUST be implemented using MPTCP.
 At most two sets of transport parameters MUST be specified for Senders and Receivers supporting redundancy with the `urn:x-matrox:transport:usb` transport.
-The transport parameters of the first leg are provided as entry 0 of the transport parameters array while those of the second leg are provided as entry 1.
+The transport parameters of the first leg are provided as entry 0 of the transport parameters array, while those of the second leg are provided as entry 1.

 For security reasons, USB streams are usually encrypted using the IPMX [TR-10-5][] Privacy Encryption Protocol and additional `ext_privacy` extended transport parameters are present at the IS-05 active, staged and constraints endpoints of USB Senders and USB Receivers.
 See "NMOS With Privacy Encryption" for more details.

 ### Receivers

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP transport file in the `transport_file` attribute.
-The SDP transport file for a USB stream is expected to comply with IPMX [TR-10-14][].
+The SDP transport file for a USB stream is expected to comply with the IPMX [TR-10-14][].
 It need not comply with the additional requirements specified for SDP transport files at Senders.

 If the USB Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If it is unable to assess the stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone the stream compatibility assessment.

 A Controller MAY connect a USB Receiver not supporting redundancy to either leg of a Sender supporting redundancy.
 A Controller MUST set the `source_ip` and `source_port` attributes of the unused leg of a Receiver supporting redundancy to `null` when connecting to a Sender not supporting redundancy.

 ### Senders

-If the IS-04 Sender `manifest_href` attribute is not `null`, the SDP transport file at the **/transportfile** endpoint MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.
+If the IS-04 Sender `manifest_href` attribute is not `null`, the SDP transport file at the **/transportfile** endpoint MUST comply with the same requirements described for the SDP transport file referenced by the IS-04 Sender `manifest_href`.

 A Sender MAY, unless constrained by [IS-11][], produce any USB stream that is compliant with the associated [TR-10-14][] Flow.